Namora

-Mabel Cadena portrays Namora in her live-action debut in the Marvel Cinematic Universe film Black Panther: Wakanda Forever (2022).
+Namora appears in the Marvel Cinematic Universe film Black Panther: Wakanda Forever (2022), portrayed by Mabel Cadena.

 Publication history

-Namora first appeared in the 12-page comic story "The Coming of Namora!" published in Marvel Mystery Comics #82 (May 1947), pencilled by Ken Bald and inked by Syd Shores.
+Namora debuted in the 12-page comic story "The Coming of Namora!" published in Marvel Mystery Comics #82 (May 1947), pencilled by Ken Bald and inked by Syd Shores.
 Namora also featured on the cover drawn by Bob Powell.
 Her costume was designed by Sub-Mariner creator Bill Everett.
 Initially, she and Namor had no apparent familial relationship, and romantic interest was sometimes implied between the two.

 She had her own comic book series, Namora, which ran from August–December 1948.
 While this title lasted three issues, she regularly appeared with Namor in Marvel Mystery Comics and also in Sub-Mariner until that series ended in 1955.

 The character was not seen again for 16 years until she made a brief flashback appearance in the Silver Age Sub-Mariner series, in Sub-Mariner #33 (January 1971).
-Her death was established in Sub-Mariner #50 (June 1972), where her frozen body is shown to Namor, and her death is depicted in flashback in #51 (July 1972).
+Her death was established in Sub-Mariner #50 (June 1972), where her corpse is shown to Namor, and depicted in flashback in #51 (July 1972).

 Over the next 30 years, Namora appeared in a number of flashbacks and alternate reality stories, including What If? #9 (June 1978), The New Warriors Annual #1 (1991), What If? #47 (March 1993), The New Warriors #44 (February 1994), Avengers: Forever #4-5 (March–April 1999), and Marvel: The Lost Generation #3-2 (December 2000-January 2001).

 Namora eventually reappears, alive, in the Agents of Atlas series, in issues #1-6 (October 2006-March 2007).
-She also appears in Incredible Hulk #107-112 (August–December 2007), Giant-Size Marvel Adventures: Avengers #1 (September 2007), World War Hulk #2 (September 2007), Spider-Man Family #4 (October 2007), and Incredible Hercules #121-122 (November–December 2008).
+She also appears in The Incredible Hulk #107-112 (August–December 2007), Giant-Size Marvel Adventures: Avengers #1 (September 2007), World War Hulk #2 (September 2007), Spider-Man Family #4 (October 2007), and The Incredible Hercules #121-122 (November–December 2008).

-Namora received an entry in The Official Handbook of the Marvel Universe: Golden Age 2004.
+Namora received an entry in Official Handbook of the Marvel Universe: Golden Age 2004.

 Fictional character biography

 Namora is a character that originated in the Golden Age of Comic Books.
 Her original name was Aquaria Nautica Neptunia, but she was nicknamed "Namora" in honor of her cousin Namor.
 Like Namor, she is a hybrid mutant with superhuman strength and the power of flight by using the wings on her ankles.
 When her father was killed by treasure-hunting surface-dwellers, she fully changed her name to Namora, the Atlantean term for "Avenging Daughter", as Namor means "Avenging Son".
-She was Namor's cousin (though not by blood), and became his companion for a period of several years.
+She was Namor's cousin (though not by blood), and became his companion for several years.

 Namora was ultimately shown to have been fatally poisoned by the Lemurian terrorist Llyra.
-She was survived by her clone, Namorita, whom she had passed off as her birth daughter because of Atlantian taboos against cloning.
-Marvel: The Lost Generation revealed that she had been a member of The Monster Hunters in 1956.
+She was survived by her clone Namorita, whom she had passed off as her birth daughter because of Atlantian taboos against cloning.
+Marvel: The Lost Generation revealed that she had been a member of the Monster Hunters in 1956.